pagekit/docs/controller.md

 A central task solved by Pagekit is *Routing*.
 When the browser hits a URL, the framework will determine which controller action will be called.

-If a route is not unique across your application, the one that hast been added first is the one being used.
-As this is framework internal behaviour that might change, you should not rely on this but rather make sure your routes are unique.
+If a route is not unique across your application, the one that has been added first is the one being used.
+As this is framework internal behavior that might change, you should not rely on this but rather make sure your routes are unique.
 If no route exists for a requested URL, a 404 error will be shown.

 ## General controller structure

-Your Controller is a class that needs to be linked from your `extension.php` (see [configuration](configuration.md) for details).
+Your Controller is a class that needs to be linked from your `extension.php` (see [Configuration](configuration.md) for details).
 While a controller class does not necessarily have to extend `Pagekit\Framework\Controller\Controller`, it will usually still do so.
 By subclassing the base Controller class, you gain access to the Application instance and therefore to all services (e.g. `$this('db')` for the database